 ALTA is a membership association governed by its Board of Directors.
 Directors are recruited and elected to the board by the membership of the association.
 Each fall, eligible voting members will receive, by email, more information on the elections and deadlines.

-Please see the bylaws for more information.
+Please see the bylaws and the attached Amended and Restated Certificate of Formation for more information.

 From the President

 I’m thrilled to be writing to you as ALTA’s president; my two-year term began at this year’s conference in Rochester, NY.
 Following on the hard work of the past presidents who have laid the groundwork for what we have accomplished so far, I have been given the privilege of exploring what ALTA can become at a time when the annual conference is experiencing record attendance levels, when we finally have a new home, offices, a brilliant staff—themselves fine literary translators—and a committed and hard-working Board.

 I have been working for over forty years as a free-lance translator.
 True, I have dipped in and out of teaching, but translating is what has centered my life.
 To my surprise when I started out on the ALTA Board as an at-large member, I actually felt relief at finally being in a position to contribute to our profession, to learn what running ALTA entails, and to help build us forward.

 One of the great pleasures of this new responsibility is working with the members of the Board and the Board committees.
 The Board includes freelancers like me, academics, poets, and members with experience in running non-profit organizations, and all of us thread literary translation through and around all we do.
 Who knew that hours and hours of meetings would be a joy!